openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 _By Kevin Pouget_

-In this blog post, part of a series on the DGX-A100 OpenShift launch, we present the functional and performance assessement we performed to validate the behavior of the DGXA100 8x A100 GPUs.
-This study was performed on OpenShift 4.9 with the GPU computing stack deployed by the GPU Operator v1.9.
+In this blog post, part of a series on the NVIDIA DGX A100 support on OpenShift, we present the functional and performance assessement we performed to validate the behavior of the DGX A100 8x A100 GPUs.
+This study was performed on OpenShift 4.9 with the GPU computing stack deployed by the NVIDIA GPU Operator v1.9.
 It is a follow-up on our previous work on [enabling MIG support in the GPU Operator] and [benchmarking AI/ML performance on a single A100 GPU].

 In this work, we paid particular attention to the reproducibility of